greeshma-hckr/penetration-testing-cheat-sheet/README.md

 Keep in mind that some web applications may be missing the index page and may not redirect you to the home page at all.
 If that's the case, try to manually guess a full path to the home page or use [DirBuster](#dirbuster).

-Search the Internet for default paths and files for a specific web application and possibly use the information gathered in combination with Google Dorks.
+Search the Internet for default paths and files for a specific web application, and possibly use the information gathered in combination with Google Dorks.

-**Don't forget to access a web server over an IP address because you may find server's default welcome page and/or some other content.**
+**Don't forget to access a web server over an IP address because you may find server's default welcome page and some other content.**

 Inspect the Web Console for possible errors.